What is the best card to use while travelling abroad?

-The Best Card to Avoid Fees: Starling Bank Debit Card
+The best card to avoid fees elsewhere: Starling Bank Debit Card

 The bad news about this card is that it doesn’t earn any rewards, as it’s a debit card — not a travel card.
 You’ll also have to load sufficient funds onto the card before you travel.